 Rachel Daley ’21 is from Chicago, Illinois.
-This summer, she will work at Kirkland & Ellis LLP in Washington, DC.
-She spent her 1L summer at Consovoy McCarthy PLLC.
+She spent her 1L summer at Consovoy McCarthy PLLC and her 2L summer at Kirkland & Ellis LLP in Washington, DC.
 Before law school, she worked as an appellate litigation paralegal at Kirkland & Ellis and Bancroft PLLC.
 She graduated magna cum laude from Rice University in 2016.

 Rachel served as Vice President for Speakers during the 2019-2020 school year, when UVA won the Federalist Society’s James Madison Award for Chapter of the Year.
 She is also a member of the Virginia Law Review, a research assistant for Professor Aditya Bamzai, and a semifinalist in the William Minor Lile Moot Court Competition.
 After graduation, she will clerk for the Honorable Andrew S. Oldham of the U.S. Court of Appeals for the Fifth Circuit and the Honorable Amul R. Thapar of the U.S. Court of Appeals for the Sixth Circuit.

 Steven Joseph ’22 grew up in Green Cove Springs, Florida and graduated from the United States Air Force Academy in 2013 with a Bachelor of Science in American History.
 He also earned a Master of Public Policy from George Mason University in 2017.
 Prior to coming to UVA Law, Steven spent six years on active duty in the Air Force.
 In addition to his position on the Federalist Society board, he is the Events Director for the Virginia Law Veterans and the Vice President for Career Development and Firms for Southeastern Wahoos.
 Steven is a member of the Journal of Law and Politics and spent his 1L summer with K&L Gates in Charleston, SC.